jomefavourite/Blog-posts/ckwkapzry03ia22s11vq63gcl.md

 git config --global init.defaultBranch main
 ```

 That's it!
-Git is fully configured on our machines, we can now go back to explore the Source Control Panel.
+Git is fully configured on our machines; we can now go back to explore the Source Control Panel.

 > **Note:** [Read more about Getting Started First Time Git Setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

 ## Working with the Source Control Panel

-Now that we know what Source Control is, let's dive into VS Code and explore the various options that it provides.
+Now that we know what Source Control is let's dive into VS Code and explore the various options that it provides.

-The source control can be accessed by using the keys `(Ctrl+Shift+G)` or by clicking the icon shown below.
+The source control panel can be accessed using the keys `(Ctrl+Shift+G)` or by clicking the icon below on VS code.

-While working on a directory/folder in VS code and having the source control sidebar opened, two options will be shown which are:
+While working on a directory/folder in VS code and having the source control sidebar opened, two options will be shown, which are:

 - **Initialize Repository**
 - **Publish to Github**